Philippine expressway network: Tolls

 Most of the expressways implement tolls, usually of the closed road and barrier toll systems.
 On expressways roads using closed road tolling, motorists first get a card or ticket at the entry point and surrender them upon exit.
 On expressways implementing barrier tolling, toll collection is done at toll plazas on a fixed rate.
 Some expressways employ a hybrid system that includes both, like the North Luzon Expressway, which uses both barrier ("open system") and closed road tolling.

 Electronic toll collection (ETC) is first implemented on the Skyway and South Luzon Expressway, using transponder technology branded E-Pass.
 ETC systems are implemented by some toll road operators, with inter-running support on other connected expressways.
 Toll plazas or toll gates have ETC lanes on the leftmost lanes or on "mixed" lanes, that allow cash collection, or both.
 Latest ETC systems use radio frequency identification (RFID) technology over transponder technology for collection.
-Having differing ETC systems that are not supported on other roads, a plan for a unified ETC system are promoted for motorists' convenience.
+Having different ETC systems that are not supported on other roads, a plan for a unified ETC system is promoted for motorists' convenience.
+Cashless toll collections on all expressways are on a dry run since 2023, aiming for full implementation in 2025.

 As of June 2024, the toll rates by expressway are as follows: